mfurtner/RF_Evaluation_for_COH/README.md

 rf_permutation_importance.py : Python functions and scripts to perform permutation importance assessments on individual variables for the RF model using the highest performing training/test folds.
 A specific function was written to keep collinear variables separate to better assess their indiviudal influences on model success.

-rf_models folder: contains 10 fit RF models as compressed (gzip) pickle objects, an output of rf_cross_validation.py, to be used in subsequent analyses
+rf_models folder : contains 10 fit RF models as compressed (gzip) pickle objects, an output of rf_cross_validation.py, to be used in subsequent analyses

+Permutation_Importance_Iteration7.csv : a .csv file containing the permutation importances for each permutation importance model iteration, which can be averaged to determine the overall importances for each individual variable